 A clear sign that your engine is going bad is when the road bearing starts to make knocking noise.
 The knocking noise coming from the rod bearing is accompanied by a major decrease in engine power.
 Normally this is caused by not changing the engine oil on time and low engine oil.
 A loud knocking noise usually means the engine can no longer be saved without a complete rebuild of all new parts and machine shop work.

 When a rod bearing is worn, it will allow the piston to rock back and forth while hitting against the cylinder walls.
 Eventually, the vehicle will throw a rod and cause the engine to seize.
-The pistons will get damaged from hitting against the cylinder walls.
+The pistons will get damaged from hitting the cylinder walls.
 Engine oil will slip into the combustion chamber and will burn with the air-fuel mixture.

 2. Main Bearing Noise

 The main bearing is located between the crankshaft journal and the engine block and has a function to allow the crankshaft to rotate without friction.
 The crankshaft journal has holes that allow engine oil to pass through them and lubricate the crankshaft journal and main bearing.
-In case of not changing the oil on time or lack of engine oil, the main bearing will run dry and cause friction between the crankshaft journal and main bearing.
+In case of not changing the oil on time or lack of engine oil, the main bearing will run dry and cause friction between the crankshaft journal and the main bearing.

 3. Metal Shaving in Engine Oil

 When the main bearing is severely worn, you will notice metal shaving, copper sheen, or chunks of metal during an oil change.
-If metal shaving, copper sheen, or metal chunks are found in the engine oil, that means the engine is severely worn and needs to be rebuild.
+If metal shaving, copper sheen, or metal chunks are found in the engine oil, that means the engine is severely worn and needs to be rebuilt.

 If there is a noticeable amount of metal shaving in engine oil, that means the rod and main bearing are worn.
 You should always inspect the engine oil that you just drained and look for metal shavings.
 Sometimes large pieces of metal can be found during the inspection.
 I have a permanent magnet built on the bottom of my oil pan.
 The magnet helps collect the metal shaving circulating in the engine oil.